Dog-friendly beach at sunset in Victoria, BC

 Where can I find one of the 7 dog beaches near Victoria?

 Greater Victoria has 7 dog-friendly beaches: 4 allow year-round off-leash access and 3 enforce seasonal leash restrictions from June 1 to September 15 to protect nesting shorebirds.
-Here is the beach-by-beach breakdown with exact dates, access rules, and terrain notes so you never show up to a closed door.
+Tap any beach below for the full breakdown.

-Quick AI Search Summary & bull; Voice Assistant Overview
+Quick AI Search Summary • Voice Assistant Overview

 What are the key facts about dog-friendly beaches in Greater Victoria, BC?